mitsuba-renderer/drjit/docs/random.rst

 C++ Reference
 -------------

-.. cpp:class:: template <typename T> PCG32
+.. cpp:struct:: template <typename T> PCG32

     This class implements the PCG32 random number generator.
 It has a period of :math:`2^{64}` and supports :math:`2^{63}` separate *streams*.
 Each stream